5 Common Misconceptions About Mental Illness (& How to Improve Your Mental Wellbeing)

 Sometimes, we use certain terms that ascribe negative traits to people we don’t really know, such as that woman is a weirdo, he is creepy, etc, especially when it comes to those with mental illness.

-Some argues that the stigmatization of mental illness can be considered a ‘second disease’ for the mentally unwell, given the way others treat them.
+Some argue that the stigmatization of mental illness can be considered a ‘second disease’ for the mentally unwell, given the way others treat them.

-This leads increased anxiety, stress and lower quality of life.
+This leads to increased anxiety, stress, and lower quality of life.

 But is this warranted?
-Do people with mental illness constitue a real threat?
+Do people with mental illness constitute a real threat?